spaforms365/spaforms365.github.io/_docs/index.md

 redirect_from: /docs/index.html
 ---

-## What is SPA-FORMS-365, exactly ?
+## What is SPA Forms 365, exactly ?

 SPA Forms 365 is a SharePoint Add-in.
 Being activated on SharePoint list, the SPA Forms converts out-of-box list forms into Single Page Application (SPA) project executed on client side: in a web browser.
 SPA is enabling environment to design full-fledged application on top of SharePoint list form, containing custom workflows, various visual forms and utilizing out-of-box list item as data-storage device.